-The University at Buffalo School of Dental Medicine Lunch and Learn and Vendor (LLV) policy was established in an effort to ensure that information presented to students is in accordance with our mission.
-The term "vendor" is defined as any representative of an outside organization or company presenting information about a product or service (including nonprofit opportunities) to students of the School of Dental Medicine.
-All such vendors are required to complete an application form (available on the web at:
+The University at Buffalo School of Dental Medicine Lunch and Learn and Vendor (LLV) policy was established to ensure that information presented to students is in accordance with our mission.
+The term "vendor" is defined as any representative of an outside organization or company presenting information about a product or service (including nonprofit opportunities) to students at the School of Dental Medicine.
+All such vendors are required to complete an application form (available on the web at (https://ubuffalo.sharepoint.com/Sites/dental).

-https://intranet.sdm.buffalo.edu/committee/LLPolicy.html).
 Room reservations cannot be finalized and flyers/emails advertising an event cannot be approved until the LLV Committee approves an application.
 Students interested in coordinating a presentation are responsible for completing this form, available on the intranet home page.